-A percutaneously inserted central catheter (PICC) is a long, very thin, soft plastic tube that is put into a small blood vessel.
+A percutaneously inserted central catheter (PICC) is a long, very thin, soft plastic tube that is put into a small blood vessel and reaches deep into a larger blood vessel.
 This article addresses PICCs in babies.

 WHY IS A PICC USED?